 The proposed probabilistic source-sink model is a multi-bin multi-species model in which the LEO region is divided into many orbital spherical shells, and different categories of objects are considered.
 One of the novelties proposed with respect to the previous works is the introduction of the rocket bodies as a new family and the subdivision of active satellites into three subcategories: raising, decaying, and operating satellites.
 Respectively, they represent the active satellites maneuvering from the injection to the operative orbit, from the operative to the reentry orbit, i.e., altitude lower than 200 km, and those staying in their assigned operative shell.
-The species taken into account can be grouped into the following vector where h indicates the $h^{th}$ altitude shell, while t is the time instant considered.
-The active satellites can be expressed as where the subscript h indicates the active satellites operating in the $h^{th}$ altitude shell, the subscript r and d represents the raising and the decaying satellites.
-The three satellite families share the same physical characteristics and the possibility to maneuver.
-Be aware that, from now on, both the arguments (h,t) will be omitted for a lighter notation, even if the dependence remains.
+The species taken into account are: active satellites S(h, t), derelicts D(h, t), debris N(h, t), and rocket bodies B(h, t).
+They can be grouped into the following vector where h indicates the h^{th} altitude shell, while t is the time instant considered.
+The active satellites can be expressed as where the subscript h indicates the active satellites operating in the h^{th} altitude shell, the subscript r and d represents the raising and the decaying satellites.
+The three satellite families share the same physical characteristics and have the capability to maneuver.
+Be aware that, from now on, both the arguments (h, t) will be omitted for a lighter notation, even if the dependence remains.